Don Sutherland

 Don Sutherland is a veteran project manager with over 30 years of experience leading large-scale projects in the industrial, energy, and oil sectors.
 His career includes a decade of service at NASA, where he managed complex, high-stakes engineering initiatives with cross-disciplinary teams.
 Don brings deep expertise in risk management, systems integration, and project execution under extreme conditions.
 His practical, no-nonsense approach to project management is grounded in decades of real-world experience.
 Don is also a regular contributor to forpm.net, where he shares hard-earned lessons and insights for professionals managing mission-critical projects.

-The Golden Rules of Project Management Read More »
+Project Structure Read More »

 How to Close an IT Project Properly